EvoDriveVLA: Evolving Driving VLA Models via Collaborative Perception-Planning Distillation: Introduction

 With the rapid advances of Vision-Language Models (VLMs)~\cite{liu2023visual, bai2025qwen2, zhang2025beyond}, increasing attention has been directed towards leveraging VLMs for autonomous driving, giving rise to driving Vision-Language-Action (VLA) models that can directly output driving actions and trajectories.
 Compared to traditional end-to-end approaches~\cite{hu2023planning, jiang2023vad, gao2025rad}, VLA models are capable of not only predicting trajectories, but also understanding navigation instructions~\cite{peng2025navigscene}, performing scene-based question answering~\cite{sima2024drivelm}, and utilizing chain-of-thought reasoning~\cite{li2025recogdrive}.
 Their superior generalization and reasoning potential make them the mainstay in autonomous driving.
 However, during practical training, VLA models suffer from degraded perceptual capabilities after unfreezing the visual encoder, as well as trajectory instability in long-term planning.

 As a pivotal technique for boosting the performance of autonomous driving systems, knowledge distillation~\cite{hinton2015distilling} has gained significant traction in recent research.
 As illustrated in Fig.~\ref{fig:compare}, existing distillation methods can be categorized into single-trajectory distillation and multi-trajectory distillation.
 Single-trajectory approaches, exemplified by DiMA~\cite{hegde2025distilling}, directly supervise the student using trajectories predicted by a teacher model.
-In contrast, multi-trajectory methods, such as DistillDrive~\cite{yu2025distilldrive}, encourage the teacher to produce diverse trajectory outputs by constructing a planning vocabulary, aiming to enrich planning knowledge in distillation through structured trajectory candidates and alleviate the limited expressiveness and poor scenario adaptability caused by relying on a single trajectory.
+In contrast, multi-trajectory methods, such as DistillDrive~\cite{yu2025distilldrive}, encourage the teacher to produce diverse trajectory outputs by constructing a planning vocabulary, aiming to enrich planning knowledge in distillation through structured trajectory candidates and alleviate the limited expressiveness and poor scenario adaptability of single-trajectory approaches.

 However, existing methods have not considered sufficiently the principled design of knowledge distillation for autonomous driving: (1) The visual encoder, which serves as the core component of scene perception, has not been adequately emphasized or effectively handled during the distillation process in existing training pipelines.
 (2) When the teacher and student models are trained under identical settings, the teacher offers no substantial advantage in planning capability, and therefore fails to provide more accurate or informative knowledge for distillation.
 (3) Although existing multi-trajectory distillation methods increase the diversity of teacher-generated trajectories, such diversity is largely constrained by predefined planning vocabularies, limiting their ability to truly adapt to the dynamic and context-dependent nature of real-world driving scenarios.